remicres/otbtf/README.md

 ```
-Multisource deep learning classifier using Tensorflow.
+Multisource deep learning classifier using TensorFlow.
 Change the OTB_TF_NSOURCES environment variable to set the number of sources.
 Parameters:
         -source1                <group>          Parameters for source #1
 MISSING -source1.il             <string list>    Input image (or list to stack) for source #1  (mandatory)